Tuesday, August 23

 5. The Northern flickers are diurnal.
 Diurnal means they are awake during the daylight hours.
 They hunt for food during the day and sleep/rest during the night.

-6. A group of flickers are sometimes referred to as menorah, guttering, and/or Peterson of flickers.
+6. A group of flickers is sometimes called a menorah, guttering, and/or Peterson of flickers.

-7. Both the male and female Northern flickers work together to care for their baby birds.
+7. Male and female Northern flickers work together to care for their baby birds.
 They take turns keeping the eggs warm.
 They both feed the baby birds.

-8. They drill holes into trees, barns, and other wood with their long beak.
-That is why they are from the woodpecker family because they love to peck holes into wood searching for food or a place to nest.
+8. With their long beaks, woodpeckers drill holes into trees, barns, and other wood.
+They are from the woodpecker family because they love to peck holes into wood, searching for food or a place to nest.

 Northern flicker